DavidJFelix/djf.io/src/content/docs/blog/example.md

 The reality is that nobody can be everywhere at once.
 Nobody can build everything all at once.
 Because of that, not all features can be the top priority.
-Non-technical features are still features.
+Non-technical goals are still features to develop.
 Shipping early might mean delaying **almost all** technical features.
 That can feel disappointing, but it's not that engineering does not matter -- it matters a lot.
 Engineering can be instrumental in early decisions and keeping future features in mind.